-You see, these are the places in Vermont where the cost of living is the lowest; where your salary goes the furthest.
+You see, these are the cities and places in Vermont where the cost of living is the lowest; where your salary goes the furthest.
 And when if you have the luxury of choosing where to live in the Green Mountain State, then the cost of living should play a role in the decision.

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
-After the dust settled on our analysis of the 25 largest places in Vermont, we were left with this set of the best value for your money.
+After the dust settled on our analysis of the 20 largest places in Vermont, we were left with this set of the best value for your money.

 And if you already knew these places were cheap, check out some more reading about Vermont and the cheapest places in the country: